NikolaiT/incolumitas/content/Security/detecing-proxies.md

 measurements [41.5, 91.5, 108.70000000298023, 121.19999999925494, 124.89999999850988, 126.5, 126.70000000298023, 130.09999999776483, 130.19999999925494, 145.10000000149012, 145.5]
 ```

 However, there is a big problem.
-The `XMLHttpRequest` technique of measuring latencies gives wrong results.
-A substantial part of the latency does not come from the RTT, but from things such as
+Using `XMLHttpRequest`to measure latencies gives wrong results.
+A substantial part of the latency does not come from the round trip time, but from browser networking internal things such as

 + Resource Scheduling, Queueing
 + Connection start such as stalling, DNS lookup (negligible), initial connection, SSL

 What we really want is the `Waiting (TTFB)` part.
-See the image below for a example request that the above JavaScript produces:
+See the image below taken from the Dev Console network tab:

 <figure>
     <img src="{static}/images/requestTiming.png" alt="Waiting (TTFB)" />